SysKitTeam/docs-point/point-collaborators/manage-workspaces/manage-custom-metadata.md

 # Custom Metadata

+{% hint style="important" %}

+This feature has to be **enabled by your Syskit Point administrator** for you to utilize it.
+{% endhint %}

-In the context of Microsoft 365, the custom metadata provides additional information on **Microsoft Teams, Microsoft 365 Groups, Sites, and OneDrive**.
+Custom metadata provides additional information on **Microsoft Teams, Microsoft 365 Groups, Sites, and OneDrive**.
 It allows you to create and define specific properties or attributes that are relevant to your needs.

 Custom metadata in Syskit Point allows you to **organize, find, and automate processes** that involve your workspaces based on your unique requirements in order to enhance your productivity and efficiency.